-> All financial advice must comply with the standards of ethical behaviour, conduct and client care;
+> All financial advice must comply with the standards of ethical behaviour, conduct and client care from early 2021;

-> General competence is Level 5 Certificate or AFA status, with safe harbour until Q2 2022 (estimated).
+> General competence is Level 5 Certificate or AFA status, with safe harbour until early 2023.

 > The Ministry of Business, Innovation and Employment (MBIE) released draft disclosure regulations on 10 October 2019;